-John is an assistant professor at the P.I.
+John is an associate professor and Journalism Program Chair in the P.I.
 Reed School of Journalism at West Virginia University.

 Pitt was an ideal place to find my voice, build a support system, and get my feet wet.
 My mentors and peers challenged me to stretch and grow.
-They gave me the straight dope without beating me down or coddling me.
-We really weren't about cutthroat competition and realized that we all had a stake in one another's success.
+They gave me honest feedback without beating me down or coddling me.
+We really weren't about cutthroat competition and realized that we each had a stake in one another's success.